zanussbaum/surfgrad/README.md

 ---

-SurfGrad is licensed under the MIT License.
-See the LICENSE file for details.
+SurfGrad is licensed under the Apache 2.0 License.